- This event has passed.

 Theresa Columbus

 Theresa Columbus is a Sea-to-Sky–based artist known for expressive, semi-abstract landscapes and animal paintings.
-Working in acrylics with a minimalist palette of bold colour and gestural brushstrokes, her work focuses on mood, movement, and emotion over detail.
+Working in acrylics with a minimalist palette of bold color and gestural brushstrokes, her work focuses on mood, movement, and emotion over detail.
 Inspired by the West Coast landscape, Theresa paints intuitively, allowing each piece to unfold organically.
 She is an experienced live painter and instructor, regularly leading paint nights and community art events throughout the region.

 No entries match your request.